ideenstadtwerke/I13e.SourceInjector/README.md

 Afterwards add as many "Injection" nodes you like with as many "Code" nodes you wan't into it.

+By default, only `Neos.Neos:Administrator` privileged users are able to administrate injections.
+All other users should be given `I13e.SourceInjector:InjectionEditor` to make injections editable.

 If you aren't using `head`, `closingHeadTag`, `body` or `closingBodyTag` please adjust the injection output to your likes.
 See [Override/Page.fusion](Resources/Private/Fusion/Override/Page.fusion)